💡 Key Takeaways:

 How do mobile barcode scanners work?

-Mobile barcode scanners work similarly to wired scanners except that they either connect to a computer/POS via wifi or LTE.
+Mobile barcode scanners work similarly to wired scanners except they connect to a computer/POS via wifi or LTE.
 Some newer models operate like mini-computers that can store inventory and sales data on local memory disks.

 Can barcode scanners read QR codes?

-QR codes are two dimensional barcodes.
-Thus, 2D barcode scanners can read QR codes but 1D scanners cannot.
-Because they are camera based and don’t require an internal light source, 2D scanners can read QR codes both in print and on cell phones.
+QR codes are two-dimensional barcodes.
+Thus, 2D barcode scanners can read QR codes, but 1D scanners cannot.
+Because they are camera-based and don’t require an internal light source, 2D scanners can read QR codes both in print and on cell phones.